City-of-Helsinki/drupal-helfi-platform/README.project.md

 $ make new
 ``

-And following times to create and start the environment:
+And following times to start the environment:

 ``
-$ make fresh
+$ make up
 ``

 NOTE: Change these according of the state of your project.